 - Take an inventory.

 Make a record of all physical and SaaS Microsoft products and services you have bought or signed up for (including ‘shelfware’ – those products that are still in their cellophane).
-Remember to include anything featuring the brand names Windows, Office, Outlook, Skype, Teams and Azure among others.
-For each piece of software, record whether it is under an OEM licence (tied to a specific device) or under open license (transferable between devices).
-Note down all of your workstations, servers, off-network devices and any device or system with an autonomous system number (ASN).
-Where software is hosted on a server, or on the cloud, and can be accessed remotely, check that all users are covered by a Client Access License (CAL).
+Remember to include anything featuring the brand names Windows, Office, Outlook, Skype, Teams, and Azure.
+For each piece of software, record whether it is under an OEM license (tied to a specific device) or under an open license (transferable between devices).
+Note down all of your workstations, servers, off-network devices, and any device or system with an autonomous system number (ASN).
+Where software is hosted on a server, or the cloud, and can be accessed remotely, check that all users are covered by a Client Access License (CAL).
 This includes database servers such as SQL Server.
 While automated SAM software can help with creating an inventory, be aware that these often miss out CALs and can struggle where virtualization is concerned.

 - Prepare all license documents.

 Gather together all documents related to entitlements and licenses, including Certificates of Authenticity (COAs), product keys, purchase records, and VL agreements.
 If you obtain some of your Microsoft software through a third party, you will need to ask them to send you the documentation.
 It often helps to organize products and services by billing method (e.g. whether they are billed by seat/user, workstation or server core, etc.)

 Next, match every product installation and instance with its proof of purchase.
 Investigate any discrepancies between purchase orders, ANSI, and invoices.
 This will help you to determine whether you have been complying with your license terms or not.
 Be particularly careful with CALs because the fines for software access by unlicensed users can be harsh, sometimes up to four times the license value for every unlicensed user.